novneetnov/mystore-solidus/README.md

 ## ToDo:
-- Install all the frontend componenets.
+- (x) Install all the frontend componenets.
-- Divide the header into navbar and other partials.
+- (x) Divide the header into navbar and other partials.
 - (x) Put the images, css and js assets into place.
 - Cart:
 	- (x) Make the Cart in the navbar empty initially.